 Below, we have described the typical recovery process following a tummy tuck procedure.
 However, it is important to note that some variation is normal between patients.

-Immediately after your tummy tuck, you will spend some time in recovery as you wake up from the anaesthetic.
+Immediately after your tummy tuck surgery, you will spend some time in recovery as you wake up from the anaesthetic.
 The incision sites will be dressed, and you will also be required to wear a compression garment to support the region and manage swelling, usually for the first six weeks after surgery.
 Pain medication will be provided to manage any discomfort you may be feeling.

 On the first day after surgery, side effects such as swelling, soreness, and bruising in the surgical area are normal.
 You should continue to take any pain relief provided by your doctor to manage discomfort.
 Your drains will remain in place for the first few days.
 You will be shown how to manage and empty these before leaving the hospital.

 Within the first week, side effects, including swelling, should gradually reduce.
 You may wish to sleep on an incline with your upper body elevated and knees bent temporarily to aid this process.
-It is also recommended that you reduce your salt intake during this period to further minimise swelling.
-After a week, you will be scheduled to have a follow-up appointment with your surgeon to assess your recovery.
+It is also recommended that you reduce your salt intake during this period to further reduce swelling.
+After a week, you will be scheduled to have a follow-up appointment with your surgeon to assess your tummy tuck recovery.

 Within the first month, many patients still experience swelling even after other side effects such as pain and bruising disappear.
 You must continue to wear a compression garment throughout the first month, which will help to control inflammation and produce better results.
-Patients usually feel able to resume most daily activities, including work, around 1-2 weeks following surgery.
+Patients usually feel able to resume most daily activities, including work, around 1-2 weeks following plastic surgery.
 Patients are then able to resume light exercise after 3-4 weeks.

-You will be scheduled for two follow-up appointments at 6 weeks and 6 months after your tummy tuck.
+You will be scheduled for two follow-up appointments at 6 weeks and 6 months after your tummy tuck surgery.
 Swelling should continue to reduce over the first few months, but it can take 6-12 months for swelling to fully subside.
 After this, a flatter and better-defined abdomen will become fully visible.

 Tips to Reduce Swelling

-It is important that you drink enough water to stay hydrated after surgery.
+It is important that you drink enough water to stay hydrated after plastic surgery.
 It is generally recommended that 2 ½ to 3 litres a day is sufficient.
 This helps to flush out excess fluid and toxins.
 In addition, it reduces the risk of post-surgery complications such as blood clots by thinning the blood.

 Elevate Your Legs

 While you are recovering from your tummy tuck, you should try to keep your legs elevated above your heart where possible.
 This is so the blood can drain from the veins, which reduces the chance of blood clots.
-In addition, this helps to minimise swelling in the legs caused by poor circulation.
+In addition, this helps to reduce swelling in the legs caused by poor circulation.
 You can achieve this by stacking pillows underneath your knees while lying down.

 As mentioned above, healthy blood flow is important for patients undergoing a tummy tuck.
 Nicotine constricts blood vessels which reduces the ability of blood to flow freely through the body.
 This slows down the healing process and increases inflammation and the risk of post-surgical complications like blood clots.
 Therefore, you should not smoke four weeks prior to and after your tummy tuck.